HWerneck/HWerneck.github.io/_posts/readings/2020-12-28-The-Mark-of-a-Teardrop.md

 ---
-title: The Mark of a Tear
+title: The Mark of a Teardrop
+book-title: A Marca de Uma Lágrima
+book-cover:
+book-original-title: A Marca de Uma Lágrima
+book-current-language-title: The Mark of a Teardrop
 layout: readings
+language: English
 created: 2020-12-28
 last-modified: 2020-12-28
 categories: blog, readings